sathomas/jsDataV.is/src/text/ch5/03-component.md

 </div>
 ```

-Now when our JavaScript executes, it produces the integrated time line shown in figure NEXTFIGURENUMBER with the default Timeline <span class="smcp">JS</span> styling.
+Now when our JavaScript executes, it produces the integrated timeline shown in figure NEXTFIGURENUMBER with the default Timeline <span class="smcp">JS</span> styling.

 <figure>
 <div style='position:relative;height:600px;margin-top:20px;'><div id='timelinejs-1'></div></div>
 <figcaption>With a little extra work, we can embed a Timeline <span class="smcp">JS</span> timeline directly in the page without an &lt;iframe&gt;.</figcaption>
 </figure>

-Before leaving this step it's worth considering how we've reached this point.
+Before we leave this step it's worth considering how we've reached this point.
 We've taken a complete web component with explicit instructions for its use, and we've ignored those instructions.
-Instead, we've only included part of the component (albeit a major part).
-Figuring out how to use an isolated part of a web component (in a way that it isn't necessarily intended for) can involve some guessing and trial and error, and there is clearly some risk in this approach.
-Even if you manage to get it working okay now, a future update might invalidate your implementation.
+Instead, we've included only part of the component (albeit a major part).
+Figuring out how to use an isolated part of a web component (in a way that it isn't necessarily intended for) can involve some guesswork and trial and error, and there is clearly some risk in this approach.
+Even if you manage to get it working now, a future update might invalidate your implementation.
 If you adopt this approach with your web site, it's a good idea to test the implementation thoroughly and to take extra care with any updates.

-### Step 5: Adjust the Time Line Styles
+### Step 5: Adjust the Timeline Styles

-Now that we've addressed the issues that an `<iframe>` can cause, we can turn our attention to the time line's appearance.
-The `timeline.css` stylesheet determines that appearance, and we have several alternatives for adjusting it.
+Now that we've addressed the issues that an `<iframe>` can cause, we can turn our attention to the timeline's appearance.
+The `timeline.css` stylesheet determines that appearance, and there are several alternatives for adjusting it.

 1. **Modify `timeline.css` directly.** Although this approach might seem the most obvious, it's probably not what we should do.
 If you look at the file, you'll notice that it's compressed <span class="smcp">CSS</span> that's difficult to read and understand.
 Making the appropriate modifications will be challenging.
-Furthermore, if we later update to a new version of Timeline <span class="smcp">JS</span>, that new version may well have a new `timeline.css`, and we'd have to start all over again.
+Furthermore, if we later update to a new version of Timeline <span class="smcp">JS</span>, that new version may well have a new `timeline.css` file, and we'd have to start all over again.
 2. **Work with the source code.** Timeline <span class="smcp">JS</span> authors its styles using the [<span class="smcp">LESS</span>](http://lesscss.org) <span class="smcp">CSS</span> preprocessor.
 If you're comfortable using a <span class="smcp">CSS</span> preprocessor, you could modify the source and build your own custom version of `timeline.css`. <span class="lgcp">LESS</span> has support for variables and mixins that make it easier to accommodate updates in the future.
-There are many applications that compile <span class="smcp">LESS</span> into <span class="smcp">CSS</span>; Timeline <span class="smcp">JS</span> uses [CodeKit](https://incident57.com/codekit/) (which is only available for Apple's Mac <span class="smcp">OS</span> <span class="smcp">X</span>) and the source code includes all of the appropriate application settings.
+There are many applications that compile <span class="smcp">LESS</span> into <span class="smcp">CSS</span>; Timeline <span class="smcp">JS</span> uses [CodeKit](https://incident57.com/codekit/), which is available only for Apple's Mac <span class="smcp">OS</span> <span class="smcp">X</span>, and the source code includes all of the appropriate application settings.
 3. **Supersede `timeline.css` styles.** Instead of changing the Timeline <span class="smcp">JS</span> stylesheet, leave it _as is_  and add custom styles with a higher priority than the default styles.
-This approach takes advantage of the _cascade_ of Cascading Style Sheets.
+This approach takes advantage of the _cascade_ in Cascading Style Sheets.

 For this example we'll use the third approach.
 We'll identify the `timeline.css` styles that we want to change and add new rules to our stylesheet to take precedence over those styles.
 When <span class="smcp">CSS</span> finds that multiple, conflicting rules apply to an element, it resolves the conflict by considering the specificity of the rules and their order in the document.
-We can give our rules priority by making them more specific than the `timeline.css` rules or by making them equally specific but including them after `timeline.css`.
+We can give our rules priority by making them more specific than the `timeline.css` rules, or by making them equally specific but including them after `timeline.css`.

 First we'll tackle the fonts that Timeline <span class="smcp">JS</span> uses.
 There's nothing wrong with the default or optional fonts, but they may not match the style of our web page.
 In addition, downloading extra fonts will slow the performance of the page.
 The quickest way to find the styles that affect fonts is to look at one of the optional font selections that Timeline <span class="smcp">JS</span> offers on its web site.
-For example, if you select the "Merriweather & News Cycle" option, you'll see that Timeline <span class="smcp">JS</span> adds an additional style sheet to the visualization.
-That file is `NewsCycle-Merriweather.css` and it defines all the font rules for the option:
+For example, if you select the "Merriweather & News Cycle" option, you'll see that Timeline <span class="smcp">JS</span> adds an additional stylesheet to the visualization.
+That file is `NewsCycle-Merriweather.css`, which defines all the font rules for the option:

 ``` {.css .numberLines}
 .vco-storyjs {